etanlightstone/sl_check_gh_pr_comment/README.md

 make sure you move ghconfig.json  into your jenkins home/.shiftleft/  config directory, and modify the ghconfig.json to match your own GH repo and access token

+note: you will need to access your SL public API token using the following flag on the ui on your profile page: ?publicApiToken=enable